muratoffalex/gachigazer/README.md

   /a $c:1h@user $ni $na $nu $nf - for 1 hour from a specific user, without processing images, audio, links, and files.
   ````

+- Don't want to watch a long youtube video?
+Just send it to the bot and ask for a brief summary, or better yet, prepare a prompt for this in advance
 - If a model doesn't support tools, it won't automatically launch them.
 You either need to explicitly request tool execution beforehand or specify the `$tools` argument (or the `/tools` command).
 For example, `/tools weather in london` will immediately run tools via a separate model and return the answer to the main one.
 - If you reply to the same bot message twice, these will be different branches.
 This way, you can, for example, perform a retry.
 - Using tools, you can fetch all posts from a Telegram channel, for instance, from the last 24 hours, and get a summary, display the most positive and negative posts by reactions.
 If a post is of more interest, you can request a link or fetch and analyze the comments.